Wind power in Maine: Passadumkeag Windpark

-The Passadumkeag Windpark is located on Passadumkeag Mountain near Burlington, ME.
+The Passadumkeag Windpark is located on Passadumkeag Mountain near Burlington, Maine.
 It consists of 13 Vestas V112 3.0 series wind turbines with a rated capacity of 3.3 MW.

 Hancock Wind

 The Hancock Wind project is a project developed by Novatus Energy which consists of 17 Vestas V117 3.0 MW turbines.
-The project is located in Franklin Maine.
+The project is located in Franklin, Maine.
 Hancock Wind currently has the tallest onshore wind turbines in the United States.

 Bingham Wind Farm

-The Bingham Wind Farm was developed by Novatus Energy and is located near Kingsbury Plantation, Maine and consists of 56 Vestas V112 3.3 MW turbines.
+The Bingham Wind Farm was developed by Novatus Energy and is located near Kingsbury Plantation, Maine.
+It consists of 56 Vestas V112 3.3 MW turbines.

 Pisgah Mountain

 Pisgah Mountain wind farm is owned by Pisgah Mountain LLC and operates five Vestas V90-1.8 MW wind turbines in Clifton Maine.
-Seven local owners own 51% of Pisgah Mountain LLC and the remaining 49% is owned by SWEB Development USA a subsidiary of WEB Windenergie.
+Seven local owners own 51% of Pisgah Mountain LLC and the remaining 49% is owned by SWEB Development USA, a subsidiary of WEB Windenergie.

 Canton Mountain Wind Project

 The Canton Mountain Wind Project consists of eight GE 2.85 megawatt wind turbines with 103 meter rotors on 85 meter towers.
-It was developed by Patriot Renewables, it is located in Canton Maine, and went online in November, 2017.
+It was developed by Patriot Renewables.
+It is located in Canton, Maine, and went online in November, 2017.

 Downeast Wind

 The Downeast Wind Project consists of 30 Vestas V150 4.2 megawatt turbines which carry a rotor diameter of 150 meters on 120 meter towers.
 The project was developed by Apex Clean Energy.
-It is located in Washington County, ME.
+It is located in Washington County, Maine.